Goca7/book-club-full-stack-project/README.md

   page will display all the books that the user has previously added.

 - Each entry in the list will have buttons to either remove the book from the list or navigate to the book detail page for more information.

-- Users will receive a confirmation message confirming the successful book deletion.

 ### Future Features